Welcome to AGAP

 AGAP is a Group Member of the International Association for Analytical Psychology (IAAP), and is accredited by the IAAP as a training group.
 Graduates of all IAAP-accredited training groups may apply for AGAP membership, provided they meet the provisions set forth in our Constitution.

 The Membership Today

-Today, AGAP’s membership is comprised of more than 400 analysts residing in some 30 different countries worldwide.
+Today, AGAP’s membership is comprised of nearly 400 analysts residing in some 30 different countries worldwide.
 Most of them are members of IAAP Groups in their home countries, as well.
 The AGAP Executive Committee publishes regular newsletters to keep the analysts in touch with one another, with happenings in Zürich, and with association news.
 Triennial events such as the AGAP General Assembly, the AGAP Forum, and the IAAP Congress offer opportunities for face-to-face business meetings, continuing education, and social activities.

 The Red Book, Liber Novus, A Reader’s Edition; ed.
 Sonu Shamdasani, trans.
 Mark, Kyburz, John Peck, Sonu Samdashani; Philemon Series with the Foundation of the Works of C.G.
 Jung, Zürich (New York: W.W.
 Norton & Co., 2009), p.
 202

 Restaurant Fischerstube at Zürichhorn in Seefeld, Photo by Roland zh.
 Licensed under the Creative Commons Attribution-Share Alike 3.0 Unported.